keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
 This mapping is influenced by some side effect _external to the function's signature_.

 Interacting with disk resources is affected by the state of resources on the disk as the contents of these resources may change out of band.
 For example, reading the same file via `read: FilePath => String` is affected when the contents of the file change on disk.
-Reading and writing to sockets are inherently side-effecting.
+Operations that read and write to sockets are inherently side-effecting.

 Interacting with any system over the network implies affecting and being affected by these systems’ states, as in databases and third-party API’s.